kyoungseoun-chung/pyqupa/README.md

 python -m pypass --gui # -g also works
 ```

-It is possible to access via [URL](https://kyoungseoun-chung-pypass-pypassapp-xwr7oa.streamlitapp.com/) (not stable at this moment)
+It is possible to access via [URL](https://pypass.streamlitapp.com)

 #### Demos: